NegatioN/BattleRiteStats/_characters/zander.md

       icon: 2632a24f2167af14f9869abb401dd67f
       name: Phantasmagoria
       type: utility
-    - color: teal
-      description: Grants self or allies traveling through your Portal a shield that absorbs up to 12 damage for 3.
-      icon: af5ff3eb2bad4b04a9c6dd30739068e6
-      name: Showdown
-      type: support
     - color: grey
       description: Your first Trick Shot after using Mirror Image includes an additional card for both you and your illusion.